vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Custom name of a dataset from the target pool, where the new container's root filesystem will be stored.

+`ct mv` *id* *new-id*
+  Move container *id* to *new-id*.
+Can be used to move containers between pools or just to rename containers.

+    `--pool` *pool*
+      Name of the target pool.
+By default, container *new-id* is created on the same pool as container *id*.

+    `--user` *user*
+      Name of the target user.
+By default, the user of container *id* is used.
+      When copying to a different pool, the target user has to exist before `ct cp` is run.

+    `--group` *group*
+      Name of the target group.
+By default, the group of container *id* is used.
+      When copying to a different pool, the target group has to exist before `ct cp` is run.

+    `--dataset` *name*
+      Custom name of a dataset from the target pool, where the new container's root filesystem will be stored.

 `ct chown` *id* *user*
   Move container *id* to user namespace *user*.
 The container has to be stopped first.